ChatFeed#

 You can also continuously replace the original message if you do not concatenate the characters.

-async def replace_message(contents, user, instance):
+async def replace_message(contents):

 for character in contents: